-- · A brother or sister sharing the same parents - · A half-brother or half-sister, where two children share one common parent - A step-brother or step-sister, where two children are related by a parents' marriage or civil partnership, or where they are unrelated but their parents are living as partners. - · Adopted or fostered children
+- A brother or sister sharing the same parents - A half-brother or half-sister, where two children share one common parent - A step-brother or step-sister, where two children are related by a parents' marriage or civil partnership, or where they are unrelated but their parents are living as partners. - Adopted or fostered children

-Children of staff will be considered where the staff member has been employed at the school for two or more years at the time at which the application for admission is made and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+Children of Staff will be considered where the staff member has been employed at the school for two or more years at the time at which the application for admission is made and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-Distances are calculated on the basis of the shortest designated routed from the "seed point" of the child's home address and the front gate.
+Distances are calculated on the basis of the shortest designated routed from the "seed point" of the child's home address and the school gate of St Thomas More Catholic Primary School, Kidlington.
 The Local Authority uses a computerised system, which measures all distances in metres and the measurement is then converted into miles.
 Ordnance Survey supplies the co-ordinates that are used to plot a child's home address and the address of the school.
 A full explanation of the process of measuring distances from home to school is detailed in Annex C of the Determined Schedule of Co-Ordination for Admission available on Oxfordshire County Council's School Admissions website.